Questions to ask wedding photographer in first contact

 5. Album and prints.

-This one is pretty self explanatory.
-No matter what your budget is you want to know what’s the damage to your wallet is it going to be.
+This one is pretty much self explanatory from all the questions to ask wedding photographer.
+No matter if your budget is key factor or not necessary.
+You want to know how much is it going to cost.